christophfranke/signal-chain/README.md

    type UserJSON = { ... }

-   // here we save the user name
-   const user = $.primitive.create<string | undefined>(undefined) // initialized with undefined
+   // here we store the user name, initialized with undefined const user = $.primitive.create<string | undefined>(undefined)

    // here we define and connect the data fetching chain